Tag: photoelectric smoke detector

 For Trusted Total Protection

-When it comes to safeguarding your home, an interconnected smoke detector offers unparalleled safety by ensuring that every corner of your house is covered.
-Choose ZEN Smoke Alarms for certified quality and the peace of mind that comes with the trusted Australian Standard red ‘5-ticks logo’.
+Choose ZEN Smoke Alarms for certified quality and the peace of mind that comes with the trusted Australian Standard red ‘5-ticks logo’, a mark of reliability and compliance with strict safety standards.

 Want to know more?
-Watch our ZEN quick start video or call us on 0478 596 402 today
+Watch our ZEN Smoke Alarm YouTube channel or call us on 0478 596 402 today

 We love talking smoke alarms!